csswizardry/csswizardry.github.com/_posts/2023-10-17-the-three-c-concatenate-compress-cache.md

 (especially compared to dark) we see in the many-files version of Bootstrap compared to the one-big-file.

-This is not a new phenomenon—a client of mine suffered [the same problem in July](/2023/07/in-defence-of-domcontentloaded/#putting-it-to-use), and the Khan Academy ran into [the same issue](https://blog.khanacademy.org/forgo-js-packaging-not-so-fast/) in 2015!
+This is not a new phenomenon — a client of mine suffered [the same problem in July](/2023/07/in-defence-of-domcontentloaded/#putting-it-to-use), and the Khan Academy ran into [the same issue](https://blog.khanacademy.org/forgo-js-packaging-not-so-fast/) in 2015!